DavidBert/AIF/docs/project/project.md

   model_api:
     build:
       context: .
-      dockerfile: Dockerfile-annoy
+      dockerfile: Dockerfile-api
     ports:
       - "5000:5000"
 ```
-Make sure in your gradion app to call the annoy database through the url `http://model_api:5000/` as the base URL for API requests.
+Make sure in your gradio app to call the API through the url `http://model_api:5000/` as the base URL for API requests.

 To run the application, run the following command in the same directory as the docker-compose.yml file: